RavensbourneWebMedia/Dynamic-Web/sessions/02/README.md

 Also, you get to practice and build confidence in your **communication skills**.

-At the end of your mini-lectures we'll give each other **feedback**. *Honest* feedback can hurt but it's through that (and practice) that we improve.
+At the end of your mini-lessons we'll give each other **feedback**. *Honest* feedback can hurt but it's through that (and practice) that we improve.

 <!--
 **Intellectual scaffolding** should be provided by the teacher.
 Simply placing students in groups and telling them to *work together* is not going to automatically yield results.
 The teacher must consciously *orchestrate* the learning exercise and choose the *appropriate vehicle* for it.
 For instance: